Children's handbook Scotland

 Most decisions about benefit or tax credit entitlement can be challenged by appealing to an independent tribunal.
 Decisions about Scottish Welfare Fund payments can be challenged initially by requesting an internal review and then by applying to the Scottish Public Service Ombudsman for a further review.
 Decisions about budgeting loans can be challenged by internal review and then by applying to the Independent Case Examiner (ICE – see ) for a second-tier review.
 Decisions about council tax reduction (CTR) can be challenged initially by asking for an internal review (within two months of the decision), and then by applying to the Council Tax Reduction Review Panel (within 42 days of the review decision) for a further review.

 Decisions about all other benefits and tax credits apart from housing benefit (HB) can only be appealed against once you have asked for a revision or review (often called a 'mandatory reconsideration').
 If you want to challenge a HB decision you can appeal without first having to ask for a mandatory reconsideration.
 The normal time limit for asking for a mandatory reconsideration is one month from the date of the decision being challenged, or 30 days for tax credits.
 This time limit can be extended by up to one year if you have special reasons for applying late and it is reasonable to grant your application.
+If a late application is refused, you can appeal to the First-tier Tribunal.

 If you are still unhappy with a decision following a mandatory reconsideration, you can appeal to a First-tier Tribunal.